Wednesday 28 March

 Too much mud around Eckington led to a transfer to a trail walk option for 11 ‘short’ bus walkers, led by Ann and Joyce.

-Whilst the BBC Look North Sofa, collecting funds for Sport Relief, was making its way northwards through NE Derbyshire, the group headed southwards along the
+Whilst the BBC Look North Sofa, collecting funds for Sport Relief, was making its way northwards through NE Derbyshire, the group headed southwards along the Trans Pennine Trail from Renishaw to Arkwright, calling off at Poolsbrook Country Park for a lunch stop.

 A good sunny day after recent snow.